-As discussed previously, an MDT approach permit is required and has been obtained for a shared approach onto Montana Highway 200 for the nine residential lots.
 Signage identifying the internal private roads as well as traffic control devices will be required by conditions of approval.
 The road construction plans identify placement of a 'STOP' sign on Blue Sky Road at the intersection of Montana Highway 200.
 To reduce the impact on Blue Creek Road and mitigate the risk to public safety, the subdivision was not granted access to Blue Creek Road based on the difficult topography along Blue Creek Road and the property that abuts Blue Creek Road.

 Wildfire is a threat throughout the County and the majority of private land in Sanders County is considered located in the Wildland Urban Interface.
 The Sanders County Community Wildfire Prevention Plan determined this general area to be at moderate risk.
 A Fire Risk Rating was required for the subdivision, and determined the risk rating to be moderate.
-This risk is mitigated through the cash-in-lieu of a firefighting water source and the requiring the condition of approval that the Homeowners Code of Responsibility be provided to future lot owners as discussed in Section I-D-3(b) of this report.
+This risk is mitigated through the cash-in-lieu of a firefighting water source and the requiring the condition of approval that the Homeowners Code of Responsibility be provided to future lot owners and fuels mitigation be carried out for the proposed build sites as discussed in Section I-D-3(c) of this report.

-Conclusion 14: The subdivision's potential impacts on public health and safety appear minimal.
-If compliance with the MDT approach permit is met, the approach is paved for the first 25 feet off of Highway 200, the "Homeowners Code of Responsibility" or other Firewise standards is filed with final plat documents, and sanitation requirements are met as required by the recommended conditions of approval, the impacts on public health and safety can be mitigated to the extent possible.
+Conclusion 15: The subdivision's potential impacts on public health and safety appear minimal.
+If compliance with the MDT approach permit is met, the approach is paved for the first 25 feet off of Highway 200, the "Homeowners Code of Responsibility" or other Firewise standards is filed with final plat documents, fuels treatment of the proposed building sites, and sanitation requirements are met as required by the recommended conditions of approval, the impacts on public health and safety can be mitigated to the extent possible.